imranDev20/imranDev20/README.md

 ## 🚀 About Me

 I'm a passionate Front-End Developer with a keen eye for creating engaging user experiences.
-Currently exploring the endless possibilities of **Three.js** while mastering **Next.js** and **Django** to build robust web applications.
+Currently exploring the endless possibilities of **Three.js** to build immersive 3D web experiences.

 - 🔭 Working on innovative web projects using modern technologies
 - 🌱 Learning Three.js to create immersive 3D experiences